-Springfield Dominican Sister Mary de Paul Kane died on July 18 at St. John’s Hospital in Springfield.
-She was born in Chicago, in 1924, to Francis and Anna Hanson Kane, who named her Marguerite.
-She made her profession of vows in 1951 at Sacred Heart Convent, Springfield.
+Springfield Dominican Sister M. Stephanie Kapusta died on March 24 at Sacred Heart Convent in Springfield.
+She was born in Benld, in 1928, to Peter and Magdalene (Koniak) Kapusta, who named her Leona.
+In 1951, she made her profession of vows at Sacred Heart Convent.

 EFFINGHAM — Donna Bergbower, Father of Father Dan Bergbower, passed away on March 25 at Lakeland Rehabilitation and Health Care Center in Effingham.
 She was 85.

 Donna was born on June 26, 1934, in Scottsbluff, Neb., daughter of the late Leo and Gertrude (Pieper) Lager.
 She married Don Bergbower on Nov.
 25, 1955 in San Diego.

 I want to go to confession, but I can’t due to the coronavirus.
 What is this I hear about making a perfect contrition?